MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## SQL Server R Services

 R Server capabilities have been built into SQL Server for several releases.
-To read up on the latest changes in CTP 2.0 release of SQL Server 2017, [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.
+To read up on the latest changes in CTP 2.0 release of SQL Server 2017, see [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.

 ## Installation improvements for deployment on Cloudera

 R Server for Hadoop installation is improved for Cloudera distribution including Apache Hadoop (CDH) on RedHat Linux (RHEL) 7.x.
-On this configuration, you can easily deploy, activate, deactivate, or rollback a distribution of R Server using Cloudera Manager, our new parcel generator script, and custom service descriptors.
+On this installation configuration, you can easily deploy, activate, deactivate, or rollback a distribution of R Server using Cloudera Manager.
 For details, see [Install R Server on CDH](rserver-install-cloudera.md).

 <a name="rclient333-package-updates"></a>